-'''

-ilo workload create --name FriendlyWorkloadName --hostname
+ilo workload create --name FriendlyWorkloadName --hostname myWorkload.BigCo.com ilo user logout --id 6

-myWorkload.BigCo.com

-'''

 A special command is a command that is not related to a specific resource.
-Special commands include user, login, use_api_key, and node_available.
+Special commands include user, login, use\api\key, and node\available.
 Example special command on Windows (log out of PCE):

-- The argument represents an operation on the resource or special command. - The options are allowed options for the resource_or_specialCommand.
+- The argument represents an operation on the resource or special command. - The options are allowed options for the resource\or\specialCommand.
 The specific option depends on the type of resource or special command.